wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Choose appropriately sized dedicated connectivity or VPN for hybrid workloads</strong> - When there is a requirement for on-premise communication, ensure that you have adequate bandwidth for workload performance.
 Based on bandwidth requirements, a single dedicated connection or a single VPN might not be enough, and you must enable traffic load balancing across multiple connections.

-   * <strong>Leverage load-balancing and encryption offloading</strong> - Distribute traffic across multiple resources or services to allow your workload to take advantage of the elasticity that the cloud provides.
+   * <strong>Leverage load-balancing and encryption offloading</strong> - Distribute traffic across multiple resources or services to allow each workload to take advantage of the elasticity that the cloud provides.
 You can also use load balancing for offloading encryption termination to improve performance and to manage and route traffic effectively.

    * <strong>Choose network protocols to improve performance</strong> - Make decisions about protocols for communication between systems and networks based on the impact to the workload’s performance.

-   * <strong>Choose your workload’s location based on network requirements</strong> - Use the cloud location options available to reduce network latency or improve throughput.
+   * <strong>Choose each workload’s location based on network requirements</strong> - Use the cloud location options available to reduce network latency or improve throughput.
 Utilize AWS Regions, Availability Zones, placement groups, and edge locations such as Outposts, Local Regions, and Wavelength, to reduce network latency or improve throughput.

-   * <strong>Optimize network configuration based on metrics</strong> - Use collected and analyzed data to make informed decisions about optimizing your network configuration.
+   * <strong>Optimize network configuration based on metrics</strong> - Use collected and analyzed data to make informed decisions about optimizing network configuration.
 Measure the impact of those changes and use the impact measurements to make future decisions.

-6. How do you evolve your workload to take advantage of new releases?
+6. How do you evolve each workload to take advantage of new releases?

    * <strong>Stay up-to-date on new resources and services</strong> - Evaluate ways to improve performance as new services, design patterns, and product offerings become available.
 Determine which of these could improve performance or increase the efficiency of the workload through ad-hoc evaluation, internal discussion, or external analysis.

    * <strong>Define a process to improve workload performance</strong> - Evaluate new services, design patterns, resource types, and configurations as they become available.
-For example, run existing performance tests on new instance offerings to determine their potential to improve your workload.
+For example, run existing performance tests on new instance offerings to determine their potential to improve the workload.

    * <strong>Evolve workload performance over time</strong> - As an organization, use the information gathered through the evaluation process to actively drive adoption of new services or resources when they become available.

-7. How do you monitor your resources to ensure they are performing?
+7. How do you monitor resources to ensure they are performing?

    * <strong>Record performance-related metrics</strong> - Use a monitoring and observability service to record performance-related metrics.
 For example, record database transactions, slow queries, I/O latency, HTTP request throughput, service latency, or other key data.